Landmark Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by PI insurers.
+Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by professional indemnity insurers.
 It is a unique risk management tool.

-This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Landmark’s changes.
-While using the tool is not a prerequisite for Landmark , demonstrating you can remain up to date with Landmark’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel standing.
+This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Landmark’s changes.
+Notwithstanding that using the software is not a prerequisite for Landmark , demonstrating you can remain up to date with Landmark’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.

-The system creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Landmark

-Mortgage companies frequently vary their requirements.
+Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Landmark are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes